epam/edp-gerrit-operator/docs/api.md

-GerritProjectSpec defines the desired state of GerritProject
+GerritProjectSpec defines the desired state of GerritProject.

 <table>
     <thead>